shadowp2810/vidly/README.md

 # Vidly Video Rental - React Web App
-Currently hosted freely on Heroku so server sleeps when not in use, <br>
-and takes a minute to wake up. https://powerful-eyrie-96614.herokuapp.com/ <br>
+Currently hosted freely on Heroku so server sleeps when not in use, and takes a minute to wake up. <br> https://powerful-eyrie-96614.herokuapp.com/ <br>
 Project made as part of CodeWithMosh **React** course. <br>
-The backend is Node.
+The backend is **Node** Express MongoDB.
+You can view backend code here: <br> https://github.com/shadowp2810/vidrent-api-node <br>

 Create and update forms, pagination, table sorting, routing, search, authentication, JSON web token, protected routes, toasted notifications, conditional routing and rendering of elements by authorization, async and await.